 This shows the member how much they have given year to date.
 It is very important for your members to see what they have given on paper.
 Are they in line to meet the goal of their annual pledge?
 This will help them see reality.

 Invite your members to continue to give.
-Provide an envelope for their next contribution, or include instructions for online giving.
+Provide an envelope for their next donation, or include instructions for online giving.
 Ask them to do something, not just read something.

-Quarterly statements are typically sent out the beginning of the month following the end of the quarter.
-For example the first quarter ends March 31st.
-After your March 31st contributions have been posted you should make the statements available the beginning of April.
+Quarterly statements are typically sent out at the beginning of the month following the end of the quarter.
+For example, the first quarter ends March 31st.
+After your March 31st donations have been posted you should make the statements available at the beginning of April.
 Also set calendar reminders for July and October.

 Good Luck!
 Although with Quarterly Statements you won’t need any.

-For instructions on creating Contribution Statements in IconCMO, please visit our prior blog post The IRS and Your Contribution Statements.
+For instructions on creating Donation Statements in IconCMO, please visit our prior blog post The IRS and Your Donation Statements.